 The Oculus Is Significantly Cheaper Than the Vive

-After a disappointing initial price of $600, the Oculus Rift can now be purchased bundled with twin touch controllers for only $400 during the summer sale.
-This is a limited promotion, but after the sale at the end of August, 2017, it will go back up to $500—still a considerable saving on the Vive.
+After a disappointing initial price of $600, the Oculus Rift can now be purchased bundled with twin touch controllers for only $400.
+Originally billed as a summer-only promotion, this price has now been extended as a permanent drop.

 While both companies are working on improving their respective VR technology, there’s no indication that new models of either the Oculus Rift or the HTC Vive will arrive before the end of 2017.
 However, LG has been showing off a competitor to the Vive that will use the same Steam system for game delivery and VR management.
 The LG headset has a higher-res screen than the Vive or the Oculus and a much more convenient flip-up design, but there’s no indication of when it will hit the market.